Nominee Director in Singapore: Updated 2025 Legal Guide for Foreign Entrepreneurs

 Why Do CSPs and Nominee Directors Ask For Details About the Business?

-A nominee company director asks for business details because they need to perform an initial assessment of proper-and-fit criteria to ensure no conflicts of interest amongst the companies they represent.
+A nominee company director asks for business details because they need to perform an initial assessment of fit-and-proper criteria to ensure no conflicts of interest among the companies they represent.

-Even though a nominee director is in a nominee capacity with no powers to operate the business, they still need to fulfill their fiduciary duties set by the ACRA.
-They also need to ensure that the companies they represent do not participate in illicit activities or operate without a license.
+Even though a nominee director acts in a non-executive capacity, they are still legally bound to fulfill fiduciary duties set by ACRA.
+They must also ensure that the companies they represent do not engage in illicit activities or operate without proper licensing.

 What Happens When a Company Gets an Uncontactable or Uncooperative Local Nominee Director?

-As mentioned earlier, we always provide our clients with a nominee director arrangement to protect both the clients’ and our interests.
-A third party is available to help liaise and mitigate problems when issues arise.
+We provide our clients with a formal nominee director arrangement that protects both parties and ensures accountability.
+A third party is always available to help manage issues should they arise.

-Do I Need to Appoint a Local Singapore Business Associate or a Local Employee as a Local Nominee Director?
+Can I Appoint a Local Singapore Business Associate or Employee as a Nominee Director?

 Why Should You Hire a Nominee Director Service in Singapore?